Dealing with Accidents in School

 1. A maintenance worker leaves a ladder in the hallway, a student trips over it, falls and breaks a wrist.

 2. Failure to provide adequate protective material for sporting activities where they are needed such as in gyms, football, and baseball.

-3. Loose hand rails along the stairs which can cause a student to fall off the stairs and sustain permanent spinal injury.
+3. Loose hand rails along the stairs which can cause a student to fall off the stairs and sustain injury.

 Prevention of Accidents in School